KanishkRastogi46/oibsip_task1_level2/README.md

 # oibsip_task1_level2

-Repo of simple calculator task 1 of level 2
+Repo of simple calculator using Vanilla JavaScript task 1 of level 2